openairplay/openairplay/README.md

 - Play a video
 - Stream Music
 And whatever else the users and developers of this project wish it to be.

+Want to help?
+---
+I'm always looking for contributors, if you can help with any of these I'd love to work with you.
+ * Python network discovery protocols (for finding listings of devices)
+ * Airplay/Media protocols
+ * Python Qt (thinking about things like screen capture)
+ * And developers to help make this work for non-Ubuntu OSs.